DimitriPalmer22/Studio-Docs/Projects/Summer Project/Meeting Notes/09-01 Meeting Notes.md

 - the death screen now has a restart button, allowing you to jump right back into the game

 ##### Plans: Save Game & Roguelite mechanics
+- I want to focus on saving data & loading it back in
+- Save data is primarily going to be for dialogue so the game can remember what the player has seen / read.